-Terri Preeg Riggsby - As Alexis Barton - As TCWC Executive Director and Program Coordinator, Alexis Terri provides guidance, projects, volunteer events, grantwriting, and moves workshops, outreach and forward TCWC's work, education, social media, and collaborating closely with more, working closely with spent managing TCWC's the McKenzie Watershed financials is keystone.
-She Council, looping her family keeps the wheels turning! into TCWC's work.
+Terri Preeg Riggsby - As Alexis Barton - As TCWC Executive Director and longtime member of TCWC, Terri provides quidance, grantwriting, and moves forward TCWC's work. collaborating closely with the board and partners.

+Program Coordinator, Alexis manages restoration projects, volunteer events, workshops, outreach and education, social media, and more, working closely with the board and partners.

-Carl Axelsen - As a former Dustin Day - Our Vice champions the replacement of Highway 43 culvert and is long-term, watershed-scale restoration needs.
+Carl Axelsen - As a former TCWC Coordinator, Carl champions the replacement of Highway 43 culvert and is consistently focused on long-term, watershed-scale restoration needs.

-TCWC Coordinator, Carl Chair, Dusty has focused on advancing the design and permits of the East consistently focused on Fork/4th Avenue culvert replacement.
+Dustin Day - Our Vice Chair, Dusty has focused on advancing the design and permits of the East Fork/4th Avenue culvert replacement.